Pamidronate

 The effect of cancer on the bones

-Bones are living and constantly renew themselves.
-This helps bones keep their strength and shape.
+Bones are living tissue.
+They have a blood and nerve supply to keep them healthy.
+Bones are constantly being renewed.
+This helps maintain their strength and shape.

 Inside the bones, there are 2 types of bone cell:

-- osteoclasts, which break down and remove old bone
+- Osteoclasts break down and remove old bone.

-- osteoblasts, which build new bone.
+- Osteoblasts build new bone.

-When we are children and young adults our bones keep getting thicker and stronger.
-But, as we get older, osteoclasts begin to remove more bone than osteoblasts make.
+When we are children and young adults, our bones keep getting thicker and stronger.
+But as we get older, osteoclasts begin to remove more bone than osteoblasts make.
 This means our bones slowly become thinner (less dense).
-In some people, too much bone is lost and they have an in-creased risk of bone fractures.
+In some people, too much bone is lost and they have an increased risk of bone fractures.

 Myeloma and some secondary bone cancers make chemicals that cause osteoclasts to destroy more bone.
 This means that more bone is destroyed than rebuilt.
-The affected bone becomes weak and painful and can break more easily.
+The affected bone becomes weak and painful.
+They can break more easily.

 Bones contain calcium, which gives them strength.
-A bone affected by secondary cancer or mye-loma may lose calcium from the bones into the blood.
+A bone affected by secondary cancer or myeloma may lose calcium from the bones into the blood.
 A raised level of calcium in the blood is called hypercalcaemia.
-This may cause you to have symptoms including:
+This may cause the following symptoms:

 - feeling sick (nausea)

-- tiredness
+- tiredness or feeling drowsy

 How pamidronate works